Kryszczyn/vanilla-js-notify-plugin/README.md

-# Notify Plugin in Vanilla JavaScript
+# Notify Project in Vanilla JavaScript

 Hi!
 This is plugin to showing information in Notify clouds.
 There are few types of notifications like info notification, error notification or success notification.